s223929/41934---Advanced-BIM-Materials/A4/README.md

 **More of the code**????

 This code loads the Table 7 Excel file and prepares it for use.
 It first constructs the full file path, reads the first sheet into a Pandas DataFrame, and then cleans the column names by removing any extra whitespace.

+---

+- Identification of role and role learning level that you are targeting 1,2 or 3. please check the different roles to see the levels. = Analyst

+- Address your specific focus area and BIM use. = Materials